 Our MI Training Team

-Kevin Simmons, MS - MI Trainer
+Kevin Simmons, PhD - MI Trainer

 Kevin Simmons, trainer for the Oregon Motivational Interviewing project with the Native Center for Behavioral Health, is an enrolled member with the Confederated Tribes of Grand Ronde and a descendent of the Muckleshoot tribe.
 Kevin has several years of experience as an advocate for programs, services, and communities that strengthen tribal families in a number of areas.
 He is also a PhD student at the University of Oregon with research interests in culturally based pedagogy, adaptations of evidence based practices, and improving outcomes for American Indian/Alaskan Native people, families, and communities.
 As a father of 5 children, Kevin believes his greatest achievements are centered on family (tilixam) life.